 James Hansen: The Three Injustices (IICAT Films 2015)

 In this two minute clip, rebel NASA climate scientist James Hansen describes “the injustices” associated with climate change.
 Hansen presented these remarks at a UNFCCC Press Conference in Paris, 2015.
-Watch the complete Press Conference at the UNFCCC On-Demand Webcast for the UN Climate Talks, Paris 2015.

-Clip is an excellent, super-abbreviated introduction to the subject of climate justice; the speaker is a cultural figure of great authority in the climate justice movement; he names three injustices of climate change: Intergenerational Injustice, North/South Injustice, and Interspecies Injustice.
+This clip is an excellent, super-abbreviated introduction to the subject of climate justice; the speaker is a cultural figure of great authority in the climate justice movement; he names three injustices of climate change: Intergenerational Injustice, North/South Injustice, and Interspecies Injustice.

 Mary Robinson, Keynote Address, Climate Law and Governance Day, Sorbonne, Paris, Dec.
 4, 2015